seanexp/HackerRank/README.md

-# ProjectEuler
+# HackerRank
-python code for project euler
+python code for HackerRank

-This repository stores the codes for Project Euler problems
+This repository stores the codes for HackerRank Algorithm problems